vukbgit/simplex/README.md

 # Simplex #

+## Introduction ##

-Simplex is a tool for developing PHP/HTML/CSS web application
+Simplex is a tool for developing PHP/HTML/CSS web applications.
+In short, it sets up an handy environment so you hopefully only have to code files specific the the project business logic: PHP (classes and some configuration file), HTML ([Twig](https://twig.symfony.com/doc/2.x/) templates) and CSS or [sass](https://sass-lang.com/)

 The goal of Simplex is to provide: